 This spring, the Loft’s writers-in-residence will guide you through a new creative writing activity every month, each inspired by works and themes from Five Ways In.
 No previous writing experience required; all materials provided.
 Just bring your creativity and an open mind.
+The Loft writers-in-residence will be joined by writer and Walker educator Diane Mullen.

 March 28: Victoria Blanco is a writer from El Paso, Texas, and Ciudad Juárez, Mexico, with an MFA in creative writing from the University of Minnesota.
 Her research and writing have been supported by a Fulbright Award, research fellowships from the University of Minnesota, and a Minnesota State Arts Board grant, among others.
 Blanco was a fellow in the 2017–2018 Loft Mentor Series and her work has appeared in Catapult, Fourth Genre, and Bat City Review.